aserowy/neocode/README.md

 ### nvim (> 0.5)

 Clone or copy the repo into your `.config/nvim` folder and start nvim.
 The package manager will get installed automatically.
-After the first error `<CR>` install all packages with `:PackerInstall` and restart nvim.
+After the first start, install all packages with `:PackerInstall` and restart nvim.

 Default theme is `solarized-dark` currently.
 You can change the theme in `lua/settings.lua`.
 Just look up themes e.g. here <http://chriskempson.com/projects/base16/>.